hheisig51/SnakeBiteAlpha/README.md

 ### Classes Reflection

 Classes are odd.
-They still don't entirely make sense _(Note from future Henry: this bites you in the butt.
-Learn classes!)_.
+They still don't entirely make sense *(Note from future Henry: this bites you in the butt.
+Learn classes!)*.
 They are important, my partner wrote one for the project we just did.
 They just aren't clicking with me.
+Thankfully, that's why classmates and teachers exist.

 But, something I learned: f-strings.
-The
+The [`olddog-newtricks.py`](/olddog-newtricks.py) file has the original tutorial code.
+When you run it, there's an ugly little problem on `ln 22` when it prints a list of Rex's attributes:

+Code: `print(Rex.kind, ", ", Rex.breed, ", ", Rex.age, ", ", Rex.tricks)`

+Output: `Canis familiaris ,  Golden ,  8 ,  ['roll over']`

+There's a space before every comma, with actual separating spaces having to be input.
+But, modify this print statement with f-strings, and we get a better result:

+Code: `print(f"{Rex.kind}, {Rex.breed}, {Rex.age}, {Rex.tricks}")`

+Output: `Canis familiaris, Golden, 8, ['roll over']`

 ## RGB LED